dwesterwick/SPTLateToTheParty/README.md

 **If you have suggestions to modify the arrays in *config.json* to better match your experience in live Tarkov, please let me know!
 I only have ~100 hours of live experience, so I based my initial settings on that.
 I'd love to get feedback from the veteran players of live Tarkov!**

 Known issues:
-* If you spawn into the map late, some stuttering may occur at the very beginning of the raid because the mod needs to despawn a lot of items at once
+* If you spawn into the map late, some stuttering may occur at the very beginning of the raid because the mod needs to despawn a lot of items at once.
 * Some stuttering may occur after AI bots are killed because the mod suddenly finds a lot of new loot to manage.
 * The mod tends to despawn containers (i.e. backpacks) along with all of their contents at the same time instead of gradually removing their contents first.
 This isn't totally unrealistic, but the mod is a bit aggressive with it.
 * Airdrop loot will never despawn unless you pick it up and drop it elsewhere while **only_items_brought_into_raid=true**